sendgrid/csharp-http-client/README.md

 **Quickly and easily access any RESTful or RESTful-like API.**

-If you are looking for the SendGrid API client library, please see [this repo](https://github.com/sendgrid/sendgrid-csharp).
+If you are looking for the Twilio SendGrid API client library, please see [this repo](https://github.com/sendgrid/sendgrid-csharp).

 # Table of Contents